-Make sure you spend enough time within the OZ to record at least one and preferably a 5-10 valid fixes.
-Remember that high bank angles may cause lost GPS fixes, so avoid them until good fixes are recorded.
+Make sure you spend enough time within the OZ to record at least one and preferably 5-10 valid fixes.
+Be aware that a high bank angle turn may cause lost GPS fixes, so avoid such turns until good fixes are recorded.
 Increasing fix rate in vicinity of OZ is also a good choice (either automatic or manual).

 - 8.4 After flight You must not remove the FR (or any other flight data recording equipment) or download the .igc file or remove an SD card containing the .icg file without the OO being present.
-This is an easy mistake for a pilot new to their use for badge flights.
+This is an easy mistake for a new pilot to make following a badge flight.
 Doing so compromises the OO's control of the flight, which will invalidate the claim.
 However, control of the FR is not compromised if the pilot enters a new declaration prior to the flight or for a subsequent flight. - 8.5 Checking FR file output Before making a flight for which a claim might be made, check previous .igc files to ensure that they comply with IGC rules and procedures and that file recording is not flawed.
 For example, there have been cases where, due to poor antenna position or performance, altitude dropout has occurred while lat/long recording continued.
-A high-gain GPS antenna should be used and its position in the cockpit and cabling to recorders should be checked (see 7.2a and 3b).
+A high-gain GPS antenna should be used and its position in the cockpit and cabling to recorders should be checked (see 7.2a and 7.3b).
 Motor glider pilots should check that forward engine thrust is clearly differentiated from gliding flight, see Chapter 11.
 Use more than one fully tested FR when making record attempts.